mcastellin/chaostoolkit-terraform/README.md

   - name: "Deploy Terraform module"
     provider:
       type: python
-      module: chaostf.control
+      module: chaosterraform.control

 steady-state-hypothesis: {...}

 method: []
 ```

-By default the `chaostf.control` will reference the Terraform module found in the current working directory.
+By default the `chaosterraform.control` will reference the Terraform module found in the current working directory.

 The control will execute Terraform command in the following phases of the experiment execution: